Home > Keeping your cool > Restaurant Refrigeration Repair: Signs, Costs & Tips

 Choosing a repair partner is about more than finding the lowest price.
 It’s about finding a team with the right expertise, a solid reputation, and a commitment to getting you back up and running quickly.
 Think of it as an investment in your peace of mind.
 By doing your research before you’re in the middle of a crisis, you can build a relationship with a company that understands your business and is ready to help when you need it most.
 A little homework now saves you from major headaches later.
 Here’s what to look for to find a team you can count on for the long haul.

-Look for Essential Qualifications and Certifications
+Check for Qualifications and Certifications

 First things first, make sure any technician who works on your equipment is properly qualified.
 At a minimum, they should have an EPA Section 608 certification, which is legally required for anyone handling refrigerants.
 This isn’t just a piece of paper—it means they understand how to work with these chemicals safely and in an environmentally responsible way.
 Beyond the basics, look for a company whose technicians have factory training on the brands you use.
 This specialized knowledge ensures they can diagnose issues accurately and efficiently.
 A well-qualified technician will also understand that regular maintenance is essential, not optional, helping you avoid bigger problems down the road.